nightscout/nightscout.github.io/docs/nightscout/security.md

 If you have apps running that use the Nightscout REST API, check you have the correct API_SECRET and/or access token configured to each.

 If the message keeps appearing unexpectedly or is reported against multiple IP numbers, it's possible someone is trying to brute force attack your installation and guess your API_SECRET to be able to modify data in your Nightscout.
-In this situation, we highly recommend you rename the Nightscout site in Heroku to change it's address and pick a name that's hard to guess.
+In this situation, we highly recommend you rename the Nightscout site to change it's address and pick a name that's hard to guess.

 </br>